ProjectIgnis/Distribution/README.md

 * ESC: Minimizes the window when full screen
 * F11: Toggling Fullscreen Mode
 * F12: Captures a screenshot
-* CTRL + O : Open the additional settings screen.
+* CTRL+O: Opens the additional settings screen.
 ### Deck Edit:
 * RMB: Adds/removes a card from the deck
 * MMB: Adds another copy of a card to the deck or side deck